 A systematic approach to escalating hemodynamic management and guidance helps avoid gaps in care for the most critically ill ICU patients.
 Right Ventricular (RV) failure is most common in post-operative care as well as with patients diagnosed with sepsis and ARDS.
 The occurrence of RV dysfunction in the critically ill cardiac patient population has been reported as high as 33%.
-RV dysfunction is routinely underdiagnosed in ICU patients (Kaynar M, et al. UPMC, 2013), but leads to substantial patient complications.
+RV dysfunction is routinely underdiagnosed in ICU patients (Kaynar A, et al. Crit Care, 2013), but leads to substantial patient complications.
 RV failure furthers patients high-risk profiles: RV failure is the leading cause of prolonged length of stay and significant cost.
 By providing a direct window into the RV, advanced Hemodynamic Ultrasound programs make it possible to identify RV dysfunction from its inception.

 Time on Vent